 Blogs by Author

 Kate is the Head of Trade Marks and a member of our Management Board.
-She handles all aspects of trade mark work including trade mark searching, filing, prosecution, opposition proceedings, cancellation proceedings and advice on enforcement of trade marks.
+She handles all aspects of trade mark work including searching, filing, prosecution, opposition, invalidity and cancellation proceedings and advice on enforcement of trade marks.
 Kate also provides strategic advice on selection, adoption, protection and enforcement of brands internationally.

 Areas of Expertise